ubaidsayyed54/Teensy-YOLO/README.md

 # Teensy-YOLO
-Fast object recognition (~15 FPS) on Raspberry Pi 3, using scaled-down configuration of Tiny-YOLO (v2) / Darknet with NNPack on a custom dataset, using a single object class.
+Fast object recognition (~15 FPS) on Raspberry Pi 3, using scaled-down version of Tiny-YOLO (v2) / Darknet with NNPack on a custom dataset, using a single object class.

 Use-Case
 --------